The Nelson conjecture and chain rule property: New features of the weak Sard property

 Since $\H^1(G\cap\{f=t\})>0$ for all $t\in B$, we have $\L^1(B)=0$.
 Consequently, $\L^1(A)=0$. \end{proof}

-\begin{rem} We emphasize, that the coarea formula itself is {\bf not} enough to prove the assertions of Proposition~\ref{avoidance-criterea}, the essential role here is played also by~Proposition \ref{constancy-along-connected-components}, which fails in general for the case of functions~$W^{1,p}(\R^2)$ with $p<2$. \end{rem}
+\begin{rem} We emphasize, that the Coarea formula itself is not sufficient to prove the assertions of Proposition~\ref{avoidance-criterea}.
+The essential role here is played also by Theorem~\ref{constancy-along-connected-components}, which fails in general for functions from~$W^{1,p}(\R^2)$ with $p<2$. \end{rem}